Are your employees stressed out at work to the point that they are feeling burned out?

 Conduct Wellness Programs

 Another way to prevent employee burnout is by offering wellness programs to promote healthy habits.
 And there are many wellness programs for small businesses that don’t require a lot of time and money.

 For instance, stock your breakroom vending machine with granola bars and flavored seltzer water instead of high-fat and sugary items like candy bars or sodas.
-You can also stock your breakroom with complimentary fresh fruit to give your employees a healthy treat and energy boost.
+You can also regularly stock your breakroom with complimentary fresh fruit, for instance, apples, oranges and bananas, to give your employees a healthy treat and energy boost.